brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 ## The Dropout (#the-dropout)

-Since apparently I just can't get enough of tech, last week I watched [The Dropout](TODO), about Elizabeth Holmes and Theranos. _Bad Blood_ by John Carreyrou is one of those precious few nonfiction books that reads like a thriller and keeps you on the edge of your seat the whole way through -- a legitimate 10/10, and being one of the most dramatic tech scandals of all time, I was looking forward to the TV adaptation as well.
+Largely by coincidence (given two completely separate trials and appeals processes), Elizabeth Holmes and "Sunny" Balwani are set to report to prison in the next few days only a week apart -- Balwani on April 20th for 13 years, and [Holmes on April 27th for 11 years](https://apnews.com/article/elizabeth-holmes-prison-theranos-fraud-conviction-46471e11f615b8ce16114c22551477aa).

-I was a little worried when the first couple episodes started a tad slowly, but it quickly got it hooks into me.
-The pacing is a little uneven and it probably could've been shorter than the eight episodes it turned out to be, but by the end I appreciated the length -- especially compared to if it'd been compacted into a 120 minute movie, it gave the show enough time to explore every major character in depth.
-The genre is even somewhat malleable as it at times dips into the surreal, and bounces all the way to some laugh-out-loud comedy moments like those found throughout episode four (TODO) where Theranos closes a deal with Walgreens executives desperate to appear young and hip by making an imprudent deal with a darling unicorn of Silicon Valley.
+Given the topical nature, I watched [The Dropout](https://en.wikipedia.org/wiki/The_Dropout).
+The book _Bad Blood_ by John Carreyrou (who exposed the scandal) is one of those precious few nonfiction books that reads like a Michael Crichton novel and keeps you on the edge of your seat the whole way through -- a legitimate 10 out of 10, and being one of the most dramatic tech fiascos of all time, I was looking forward to the TV adaptation as well.

-The acting is all top-notch.
-Amanda Seyfried not only perfects Holmes' fake deep voice, but affects the perfect amount of cringe for the odder moments like her Steve Jobs worship scenes, or Theranos dance parties.
-Naveen Andrews seems to have been born to play the part of Balwani, who swings from a sympathetic character nearer to the beginning to something much closer to a sociopath by the end, one capable of explosive bursts of white hot anger towards good people doing the right thing, but who've come up against him.
-Sam Waterston's nuanced performance as George Schultz was also great -- not a malicious figure despite supporting Theranos well passed the point he should have, but an old man too proud to admit to his mistake and unable to walk it back.
+I was a worried when the first couple episodes started a tad slowly, but it quickly got its hooks into me.
+The pacing is a little uneven and it probably could've been shorter than its eight episodes, but by the end I appreciated the length -- especially compared to if it'd been compacted into a 120 minute movie, it gave the show enough time to explore every major character in depth.
+The genre is even somewhat malleable as it at times dips into the surreal, and bounces all the way to some laugh-out-loud comedy moments like those found throughout episode four ("Old White Men") where Theranos closes a deal with Walgreens executives desperate to appear young and hip by making an imprudent deal with a darling unicorn of Silicon Valley.

-There's been some post-hoc rationalization by people like [Ellen Pao (?)](TODO) that actually, against all evidence, Theranos was driven by evil men and that Elizabeth Holmes is really a misunderstood good guy who is just a victim of a misogynistic press.
-A [jury of her peers disagrees](TODO), and anyone laboring under this illusion should refer back to the well-cited long form Carreyrou source material -- not only was Holmes responsible for one of the largest scale frauds of all time, but toyed with peoples' lives through fake medical technology, and her vindictive character led to the suicide of one, and ruinous legal debt on the parts of multiple others.
+The acting is top-notch.
+Amanda Seyfried not only perfects Holmes' deep (and completely fake) voice, but affects the perfect amount of cringe for the odder moments like her Steve Jobs worship scenes, or Theranos dance parties.
+Naveen Andrews seems to have been born to play the part of Balwani, who swings from a sympathetic character nearer to the beginning to something much closer to total sociopath by the end, capable of explosive bursts of white hot anger towards good people doing the right thing, but who've come up against him.
+Sam Waterston's nuanced performance as George Schultz was also great -- not a malicious figure despite supporting Theranos well passed the point he should have, but a man made inept through age, and too proud to admit to his mistake and unable to walk it back.

 Without giving away too much, the final scene shows a distracted Holmes apparently unable to grapple with reality as she distractedly plays with her dog and talks about her new boyfriend while her ex-legal director tries to explain the damage she's done.
-Again, A+++ acting down to a tee, and exactly consistent with the impression you get from Carreyrou's book -- not an inherently evil force, but one who incrementally slid ever further into the deep end until there was no going back.
+Again, A+++ acting down to a tee, and exactly consistent with the impression of Holmes you get from Carreyrou's book -- not an inherently evil force, but one who incrementally slid ever further into the deep end until there was no going back.

 Until next week.